How to Cope After "Giving Baby Up" for Adoption [3 Steps]

 There are always people who will love and support you as you cope after adoption, including your child and their family, your adoption specialist, the community of fellow birth parents and more.

 If you ever need post-adoption support or advice on how to deal with “giving up” your child for adoption, you can always contact us online or at 1-800-ADOPTION.
-If you are looking for other people to cope with about “giving a child up” for adoption, you can even ask to talk to Michelle, a birth mother at American Adoptions who knows what it’s like to grieve and heal after placing a baby for adoption.
+If you are looking for other people to cope with about “giving a child up” for adoption, you can ask to talk to Michelle, a birth mother at American Adoptions who knows what it’s like to grieve and heal after placing a baby for adoption.

 There’s no guidebook for how to feel better about “giving a child up” for adoption.
 Adoption is a lifelong emotional journey, and how to deal with “giving up” your child for adoption is up to you.
 We will be there to support you in any way you need.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.